 Overestimation of the risk of adverse effects

-Duration of opioid trials for chronic pain due to disorders other than terminal disorders (eg, cancer) has been short.
-Thus, there is little evidence to support opioid therapy for long-term management of chronic pain due to nonterminal disorders.
-Also, serious adverse effects of long-term opioid therapy (eg, opioid use disorder Opioid Use Disorder and Rehabilitation “Opioid” is a term for a number of natural substances (originally derived from the opium poppy) and their semisynthetic and synthetic analogues that bind to specific opioid receptors.
-Opioids... read more [addiction], overdose, respiratory depression, death) are being increasingly recognized.
-Thus, in patients with chronic pain due to nonterminal disorders, lower-risk nonopioid therapies Treatment Chronic pain is pain that persists or recurs for > 3 months, persists > 1 month after resolution of an acute tissue injury, or accompanies a nonhealing lesion.
+There is insufficient evidence to support opioid therapy for long-term management of chronic pain due to non-terminal disorders.
+Also, long-term opioid therapy may result in serious adverse effects (eg, opioid use disorder Opioid Use Disorder and Rehabilitation “Opioid” is a term for a number of natural substances (originally derived from the opium poppy) and their semisynthetic and synthetic analogues that bind to specific opioid receptors.
+Opioids... read more [addiction], overdose, respiratory depression, death).
+Thus, in patients with chronic pain due to non-terminal disorders, lower-risk nonopioid therapies Treatment Chronic pain is pain that persists or recurs for > 3 months, persists > 1 month after resolution of an acute tissue injury, or accompanies a nonhealing lesion.
 Causes include chronic disorders... read more should be tried before opioids; these therapies include

 Interventional therapies (epidural injections, joint injections, nerve blocks, nerve ablation, spinal or peripheral nerve stimulation)

-In patients with chronic pain due to nonterminal disorders, opioid therapy may be considered, but usually only if nonopioid therapy has been unsuccessful.
+In patients with chronic pain due to non-terminal disorders, opioid therapy may be considered, but usually only if nonopioid therapy has been unsuccessful.
 In such cases, opioids are used (often in combination with nonopioid therapies) only when the benefit of pain reduction and functional improvement outweighs the risks of opioid adverse effects and misuse.
-Obtaining informed consent may help clarify the goals, expectations, and risks of treatment and facilitate education and counseling about misuse.
+Obtaining informed consent helps clarify the goals, expectations, and risks of treatment and facilitate education and counseling about misuse.

 Patients receiving long-term (> 3 months) opioid therapy should be regularly assessed for pain control, functional improvement, adverse effects, and signs of misuse.
 Opioid therapy should be considered a failed treatment and should be tapered and stopped if the following occur: